Giftbit/giftbit-example-marketplace/README.md

         - npm run start
     - Logs for server requests and responses will be found in your browser console

+## Logs
+Both the Server and Client log requests and responses.
+In some cases, the server will add extra information before calling Giftbit, so it is recommended to watch the server logs to understand the exact Giftbit requests and responses

 ## Server
 config.js
- - Contains your Giftbit API key and email template ID.
-Your production key should be kept in a secure location.
+ - Contains your Giftbit testbed API key and email template ID.

- app.js
- - Where routes are declared.
-From here, you can follow any path the server will respond to
- - If you want to see requests made to this server, uncomment line 13.
-    - Example: `GET /brands?limit=4&region=2= 304 1106.435 ms - -`

- /routes
- - Holds all of the controllers.
-In this example, all controllers are very simple
+ - This form of storing your API key is not recommended for production.
+Checkout [this article](http://blog.giftbit.com/how-to-securely-manage-system-configuration-using-aws) for a better approach

 /services
  - giftbitApiService.js
     - Contains the logic for querying Giftbits API
  - giftbitHttpService.js